garrettpfoy/HotspotBot/readme.md

 In your chosen location, open the zipped download and extract it’s contents Once you are done, delete the zipped folder.

-### Setting up directory
-   1. Find the path of the src subfolder (NOT the directory with the readme)
-   2. Copy and paste the full path (e.g. 'C:/Users/Garrett Foy/Desktop'
-   3. Navigate to the src directory
-   4. Find the "main.py" script file, right click, and edit with **NOTEPAD**
-   5. Find the line "ROOT_DIRECTORY = """ and copy and paste your absolute path here
-   6. Find the line "
-6. Save the file

 ## Script Initiation
 1. Open Command Prompt (Search bar → Command Prompt → Run as Administrator)